Viniek/teach2give-interview_preparation/system-design-overview/README.md

 ***Throughput***
 -It is the number of operations the system can handle in a particular time or the number of data passed via network request in a given time.
+-***It is measured in megabytes (MB) per second.***
+-Used to check the capability of the systems.
+If the throughput of the server is low, architectures can scale the server to make it efficient.